gvwilson/sdxjs/vol1-gloss.md

 <dd class="glossary">A sequence of values, usually of <g key="homogeneous">homogeneous</g> type.
 Vectors are the fundamental data structure in <g key="r_language">R</g>; a <g key="scalar">scalar</g> is just a vector with exactly one <g key="element">element</g>.</dd>
 <dt id="version_control_system" class="glossary">version control system</dt>
 <dd class="glossary">A system for managing changes made to software during its development.</dd>
+<dt id="virtual_machine" class="glossary">virtual machine</dt>
+<dd class="glossary">A program that pretends to be a computer.
+This may seem a bit redundant, but VMs are quick to create and start up, and changes made inside the virtual machine are contained within that VM so we can install new <g key="package">packages</g> or run a completely different operating system without affecting the underlying computer.</dd>
 <dt id="visitor_pattern" class="glossary">Visitor pattern</dt>
 <dd class="glossary">A <g key="design_pattern">design pattern</g> in which the operation to be done is taken to each element of a data structure in turn.
 It is usually implemented by having a generator &quot;visitor&quot; that knows how to reach the structure's elements, which is given a function or method to call for each in turn, and that carries out the specific operation.</dd>
 <dt id="walk_tree" class="glossary">walk (a tree)</dt>